 BFA launched in the first half of 2019 the 1st Edition of the Trainee Program, called #FuturoBFA.
-The program was developed together with Novabase to select 25 young talents with Master's or Postgraduate degrees in information technology courses to be inserted in the Information Systems Department.
-After the end of the program, in the second half of 2020, 22 trainees were integrated into the BFA structure, inserted in several projects related to digital transformation.
+The program was developed together with Novabase to select 25 young talents with Master's or Postgraduate degrees in information technology courses to be part of the Information Systems Department.
+After the end of the program, in the second half of 2020, 22 trainees were integrated into the BFA structure, in several digital transformation projects.

-Additionally, the #FuturoBFA V0.2 project for the business areas began in the first quarter of 2020.
-This edition of the project aimed to select 52 young talents with degrees in Economics, Finance, and Business Management to be inserted in the various departments linked to the Bank's business.
+Additionally, the #FuturoBFA VO.2 project for the business areas began in the first quarter of 2020.
+This edition of the project aimed to select 52 young talents with degrees in Economics, Finance, and Business Management to be part of the various departments linked to the Bank's business.
 With a total duration of 12 months, its objective is to implement a strategy to identify talents at a national level that will actively contribute to the Bank's growth.